Student Protection Plan

 Risk that EM Normandie will be unable to staff its course is low

 EM Normandie UK Ltd is a specialist provider of high-quality European Masters level business education, with an international outlook.
-The vast majority of our academic staff are UK nationals, familiar with and competent to teach in English to the standards expected for the delivery of programmes offered by EM Normandie UK and similar high quality business schools globally.
-The EM Normandie parent organisation has similarly qualified staff across its various campuses across France and Ireland and EM Normandie UK Limited would be able, if necessary, to draw from this group of highly qualified teachers.
-This is, however, a situation which has never presented itself.
+The vast majority of our academic staff are UK nationals, familiar with and competent to teach in English to the standards expected for the delivery of programmes offered by EM Normandie UK and similar high quality business schools globaly.
+EM Normandie parent organisation has similarly qualified staff across its various campuses across France and Ireland and EM Normandie UK Limited would be able, if necessary, to draw from this group of highly qualified teachers.

 2. The measures that you have put in place to mitigate those risks that you consider to be reasonably likely to crystallise